gamtiq/makef/README.md

 # makef <a name="start"></a>

-A utility to create files inside specified directory.
+Utilities to create files inside specified directory or copy files.

 Features:
 * Create synchronously one file or several files at once.